built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-management.md

 [<- Back to Table Of Contents](../README.md)

-# What is Workspace management
+# What Is Workspace Management

 By default the workspace components will give you workspace management features in the [Workspace Browser](./how-to-customize-browser.md) and [Workspace Dock](./how-to-customize-dock.md).